Budapest Institute

 Policy lessons from the evaluation of youth employment policies in Spain, Hungary, Italy and Poland

-Using administrative data to improve policy making in the CEE - Policy brief
+Policy brief on using administrative data to improve policy making in the CEE

 Policy brief on employment rehabilitation